 Regular chat box attached to a user* on the US server:

-*Note: Chats sent specific users (and not over a queue) are treated as private conversations and are not logged, so they will not show up in Activity or Reports.
-They also can't be transferred.
+*Note: Chats sent to specific users (and not over a queue) are treated as private conversations and are not logged, so they will not show up in Activity or Reports.
+These chats also can't be transferred.
 To provide logging and transfer capabilities for an individual, create a queue and assign only that one user to it.

 The URL examples above connect guests with either a queue or user but come with our default chat box styling.
 If you want to customize the appearance of the chat box, you'll need to add a skin.
 You can create and manage skins within the Widgets page of the admin dashboard.
 There you can add a title, change colors, customize your identity, provide custom CSS, turn sound on by default, etc...
 Once you have your skin ready use the skin widget argument and provide your skin's ID number: